-Smartphone Usage and Data Costs in South Africa
+Resource: Smartphone Usage and Internet Costs in South Africa

-This GeoPoll survey looks into how South Africans are using their phones, what features and applications they use most often, and how much they are paying for mobile services each month.
+GeoPoll conducted a study examining how South Africans use their phones, what features and applications they use most often, and how much they are paying for mobile services.

 South Africa is one of the biggest adopters of mobile technology in sub-Saharan Africa, with higher rates of smartphone adoption than in most other countries in the region.
 A study by Pew Research in 2018 found that 51% of adults in South Africa own smartphones, and an additional 40% own a basic mobile phone.
 In terms of total numbers, it has been found that there are 46.9 million smartphone subscriptions in South Africa, which accounts for users who have multiple phones.
 As smartphone penetration continues to grow in South Africa, so does the development and use of smartphone apps for messaging, transportation, streaming, and more.